streetcoder/angularJS-crud/README.md

 define("USER", "YOUR_USER");
 define("DB", "YOUR_DB");

-- export products.sql in your database, N.B. there is some seeds data
+- export products.sql from the directory "sql" in your database, N.B. there is some seeds data

 that's it